saraford/Google-Cloud-Containers/examples/cloud-run/deploy-llama-3-1-on-cloud-run/README.md

   ```

 - Using a Service Account with Cloud Run Invoke access, which can either be done with any of the following approaches:
   - Create a Service Account before the Cloud Run Service was created, and then set the `--service-account` flag to the Service Account email when creating the Cloud Run Service.
-And use an Access Token for that Service Account only using `gcloud auth print-access-token --impersonate-service-account=SERVICE_ACCOUNT_EMAIL`.
+And use an Access Token for that Service Account only using `gcloud auth print-identity-token --impersonate-service-account=SERVICE_ACCOUNT_EMAIL`.
   - Create a Service Account after the Cloud Run Service was created, and then update the Cloud Run Service to use the Service Account.
-And use an Access Token for that Service Account only using `gcloud auth print-access-token --impersonate-service-account=SERVICE_ACCOUNT_EMAIL`.
+And use an Access Token for that Service Account only using `gcloud auth print-identity-token --impersonate-service-account=SERVICE_ACCOUNT_EMAIL`.

 The recommended approach is to use a Service Account (SA), as the access can be controlled better and the permissions are more granular; as the Cloud Run Service was not created using a SA, which is another nice option, you need to now create the SA, gran it the necessary permissions, update the Cloud Run Service to use the SA, and then generate an access token to set as the authentication token within the requests, that can be revoked later once you are done using it.